babylouie28/renoise-ng/lua/com.neurogami.LoopComposer.xrnx/README.md

 The optional function name will get called after the loop has run the given number of times.

 Blank lines are (or should be) ignored.
+Same for lines that start with "#".

+Patern numbers correspond to what you see in the Renoise editor; they begin with 0.

+(This can be confusing if you are doing things by code because Lua begins indexing with 1.
+Why oh why did the Renoise devs decide patterns should begin with 0?)

-The code does not try hard to catch or fix possible mistakes.
+The code does not try very hard to catch or fix possible mistakes.

 Once you have created a composition, click the "Save" button.

 Navigate back to the `LoopComposer` menu and click "Run" to start your composition.

 ### Built-in helper functions